 Both of these interpretations are valid however only one is correct.
 If the developer is from the UK then the former interpretation is correct and any US users are going to be either confused when they start seeing dates like

 14/12/06 😕 or angry when they show up to an appointment on the wrong day 🤬.
-It's easy to fall into this date ordering trap especially if everyone in the development and testing teams are working off the same set of date assumptions/conventions - this is the real danger with assumptions, often we don't know that we are making them.
+It's easy to fall into this date ordering trap especially if everyone in the development and testing teams is working off the same set of date assumptions/conventions - this is the real danger with assumptions, often we don't know that we are making them.

 Getting to know what's local